avianey/Versatile-HTTP-proxy/README.md

                      |                     www.example.com:80
                      o--------------------+
 ```
+The response is randomly picked between the multiple responses received and sent back to the client when all responses have been received.

+#### Multiple destinations (same request is sent to n targets)
 Versatile HTTP proxy can send the request to multiple host:port.
 `vhp -p localhost:8080 -t www.example.com:80,www.example.org:80,www.example.net:80`
 ```
                      :8080                 www.example.com:80